What does INSEAD look for in MiM applicants?

 Showcasing international experiences meaningfully

-Demonstrating early leadership through student organizations
+Demonstrating early leadership through student organisations

 Comments